Key Points

 After receiving some pretty lofty promises from another monetization solution provider, the LEVVVEL team chose to leave Playwire and give another vendor a spin.

-Immediately upon testing, earnings plummeted from the results they were getting with the RAMP Platform.
-LEVVVEL immediately returned to Playwire, but sacrificed a few months of higher revenue in the process.
+Immediately upon testing, earnings plummeted compared to the results they were getting with the RAMP® Platform.
+Ultimately, LEVVVEL returned to Playwire, sacrificing a few months of higher ad revenue in the process, but gaining a better understanding of the difference selecting the right partner can make.

-“Ultimately, the competing vendor over-promised and under-delivered.
-Playwire was ready to pick up the slack.”
+"Ultimately, the competing vendor over-promised and under-delivered.
+Playwire was ready to pick up the slack and help us maximize our overall ad revenue,” said Deni Latic, CEO of Delati Group.

 New call-to-action